ebmdatalab/kurtosis-pericyazine/README.md

-# EBM DataLab's skeleton notebook environment

-## Getting started with this skeleton project

-This is a skeleton project for creating a reproducible, cross-platform analysis notebook, using Docker.
-It also includes:

-* configuration for `jupytext`, to support easier code review
-* cross-platform startup scripts
-* best practice folder structure and documentation

-Developers and analysts using this skeleton for new development should refer to [`DEVELOPERS.md`](DEVELOPERS.md) for instructions on getting started.
-Update this `README.md` so it is a suitable introduction to your project.

-If you have not yet installed Docker, please see the [`INSTALLATION_GUIDE.md`](INSTALLATION_GUIDE.md)
+# Kurtosis and similar methods for identifying outliers in prescribing

+This repo supports our paper looking for usual prescribing patterns across every chemical prescribed in England (using national GP prescribing data).
+We report illustrative results focusing on two antipsychotics, pericyazine and promazine.

-## How to view the notebooks
+## How to view the results

+Analysis and results are together in Jupyter notebooks.
 Notebooks live in the `notebooks/` folder (with an `ipynb` extension).
 You can most easily view them [on nbviewer](https://nbviewer.jupyter.org/github/ebmdatalab/<repo>/tree/master/notebooks/), though looking at them in Github should also work.

-To do development work, you'll need to set up a local jupyter server and git repository - see `DEVELOPERS.md` for more detail.
+The main analysis is within [Kurtosis - pericyazine](https://github.com/ebmdatalab/kurtosis-pericyazine/blob/tidying/notebooks/Kurtosis%20-%20pericyazine.ipynb).
+Geographic maps showing usage across England are created in [CCG maps](https://github.com/ebmdatalab/kurtosis-pericyazine/blob/tidying/notebooks/CCG_maps.ipynb).

 ## How to cite

-XXX Please change to either a paper (if published) or the repo.
-You may find it helpful to use Zenodo DOI (see [`DEVELOPERS.md`](DEVELOPERS.md#how-to-invite-people-to-cite) for further information)
+Please cite our paper (when published) or this repo.